Mario-cpu03/Non-Orthogonal-CDMA/DOCUMENTATION/README.md

 ## Contents of `CDMA_git.pdf`

-### 1. Functional Description
-A high-level overview of the code's purpose and functionality, emphasizing its role in modeling and simulating Non-Orthogonal CDMA systems.

 ### 1. Theoretical Model Mapping
 An explanation of the theoretical foundation that guided the development of the simulation model, providing insights into the concepts and assumptions underlying the implementation.